-1813-COUNTY BOUNDARIES RE-ADJUSTED,
+1813 - COUNTY BOUNDARIES RE-ADJUSTED

-By Territorial Legislåture.
+By Territorial Legislature

-AN ACT ESTABLISHING THE BOUNDARY LINES OF GALLATIN COUNTY.
+AN ACT ESTABLISHING THE BOUNDARY LINES OF GALLATIN COUNTY

-Be it enacted by the Legislative Council and House of Representatives of the Illinois Territory, and it is hereby enacted by the authority of the same: That the line of Gallatin' County do begin at the mouth of Lusk's creek on the Ohio river, running up with said creek to Miles' old Trace; thence along said Trace to the meridian line which runs north from the mouth of the Ohio river; thence north with said line to the lower line of Madison county; thence with said line to the dividing line between Illinois and Indiana Territories; thence with said line to the mouth of the Wabash, and thence down the Ohio to the beginning.
+Be it enacted by the Legislative Council and House of Representatives of the Illinois Territory, and it is hereby enacted by the authority of the same: That the line of Gallatin County do begin at the mouth of Lusk's Creek on the Ohio River, running up with said creek to Miles' old Trace; thence along said Trace to the meridian line which runs north from the mouth of the Ohio River; thence north with said line to the lower line of Madison County, thence with said line to the dividing line between Illinois and Indiana Territories; thence with said line to the north of the Wabash, and thence down the Ohio to the beginning.

 Approved Dec.
 11, 1813.

-AN ACT ESTABLISHING THE BOUNDARY LINE BETWEEN THE COUNTIES OF RANDOLPH AND ST. CLAIR.
+AN ACT ESTABLISHING THE BOUNDARY LINE BETWEEN THE COUNTIES OF RANDOLPH AND ST. CLAIR

-Be it enacted by the Legislative Council and House of Representatives of the Illinois Territory and it is hereby enacted by the authority of the same: That the boundary line be-tween St. Clair, Randolph and Gallatin counties shall begin at the Mississippi river on the line between townships 3 and 4 south of the base line (which is near Cahokia); thence run-ning east along said line between townships 3 and 4 aforesaid to the meridian line which runs north from the mouth of the Ohio river; thence along said meridian line until it intersects the lower (or southern) boundary of the county of Madison.
-This act to be in force from and after its passage after its passage.
+Be it enacted by the Legislative Council and House of Representatives of the Illinois Territory and it is hereby enacted by the authority of the same: That the boundary line between St. Clair, Randolph and Gallatin Counties shall begin at the Mississippi River on the line between townships 2 and 4 south of the base line (which is near Cahokia); thence running east along said line between townships 3 and 4 aforesaid to the meridian line which runs north from the mouth of the Ohio River; thence along said meridian line until it intersects the lower (or southern) boundary of the county of Madison.
+This act to be in force from and after its passage.

 Approved Dec.
 11, 1813.

-[Territorial Laws 1813; Manuscript Nos.
+[Territorial laws 1813; Manuscript Nos.
 428, 429; unpublished.]

-1814-15-EDWARDS AND WHITE,
+1814-1815 - EDWARDS AND WHITE

-AN ACT FOR THE DIVISION OF GALLATIN COUNTY.
+AN ACT FOR THE DIVISION OF GALLATIN COUNTY

-Be it enacted by the Legislative Council and House of Representatives of the Illinois Ter-ritory and it is hereby enacted by authority of the same.
-That all that tract of country within the following boundaries (to wit): Beginning at the mouth of Bompast [Bon Pas] creek on the Big Wabash, and running thence due west to the meridian line which runs due north from the mouth of the Ohio river; thence with said meridian line and due north until it strikes the line of Upper Canada; thence with the line of Upper Canada to the line that separ-ates this Territory from the Indiana Territory; and thence with said dividing line to the be-ginning shall constitute a seperate county, to be called EDWARDS.
+Be it enacted by the Legislative Council and House of Representatives of the Illinois Territory and it is hereby enacted by authority of the same.
+That all that tract of country within the following boundaries (to-wit): Beginning at the mouth of Bompast [Bon Pas] creek on the big Wabash and running thence due west to the meridian line which runs due north from the mouth of the Ohio River; thence with said meridian line and due north until it strikes the line of Upper Canada; thence with the line of Upper Canada to the line that separates this Territory from the Indiana Territory; and thence with said dividing line to the beginning shall constitute a separate county, to be called Edwards.

 Approved this 28th day of November, 1814.

 [Territorial Laws, 1814, Pope's Digest, p.
 85.]

-AN ACT FOR THE DIVISION OF GALLATIN COUNTY.
+AN ACT FOR THE DIVISION OF GALLATIN COUNTY

-Be it enacted by the Legislative Council and House of Representatives of the Illinois Ter-ritory, and it is hereby enacted by authority of the same, That all that tract of country within the following boundaries (to wit): Beginning at the mouth of the Little Wabash, running up the same to Joseph Boon's mill; thence due west to the third principal meridian; thence with Edwards county line east to the Big Wabash, thence down the same to the beginning shall constitute a separate county, to be called WHITE.
+Be it enacted by the Legislative Council and House of Representatives of the Illinois Territory, and it is hereby enacted by authority of the same, That all that tract of country within the following boundaries (to-wit): Beginning at the mouth of the Little Wabash, running up the same to Joseph Boon's mill; thence due west to the third principal meridian; thence with Edwards County line east to the Big Wabash, thence down the same to the beginning shall constitute a separate county, to be called WHITE.

 Approved this 9th day of December, 1815.
-[Territorial Laws, 1815-16, p.
-5.]

-1816-JACKSON, POPE, MONROE AND CRAWFORD,
+1816 - JACKSON, POPE MONROE AND CRAWFORD